 StarWind HA is designed to show peak performance with Write-Back caching.
-Each written block is first cached on the local SAN node, and then synchronized with the second node’s cache, and only after that StarWind considers the block as written.
-Along with providing great performance improvements, write-back caching also introduces specific requirements to underlying hardware stability.
-UPS units have to be installed to guarantee the graceful shutdown of at least one StarWind Virtual SAN (*1) node in case of a power outage to make sure that cached data will not be lost.
+Each written block is first cached on the local SAN node and then is synchronized with the second node cache.
+Once these two operations are done, StarWind considers the block as written.
+Along with providing great performance improvements, write-back caching also introduces specific requirements for underlying hardware stability.
+UPS units have to be installed to ensure the correct shutdown of at least one StarWind Virtual SAN node in case of a power outage to make sure that cached data will not be lost.

-With Write-Through caching, write operations can become significantly slower and will fully depend on the underlying array performance.
-This happens because the write is only confirmed when the block is written to the disk itself.
-Although write-through caching gives no boost to the write performance, it does not depend on power stability (compared to write-back) and still maintains read cache, which balances the read/write access distribution to the underlying disk array.
+With Write-Through caching, write operations can become significantly slower and fully depend on the underlying array performance.
+This happens because a write operation is only confirmed when the block is written to the disk itself.
+Although write-through caching gives no boost to the write performance, it does not depend on power stability (compared to write-back), and still maintains the read cache, which balances the read/write access distribution to the underlying disk array.

-LSFS devices consume additional 3.5 GB of RAM per terabyte of stored data.
-This value is hardcoded and cannot be changed from within the StarWind Management console.
+LSFS devices consume additional 7.6 GB of RAM per terabyte of stored data.
+This value is hard-coded and cannot be changed from StarWind Management Console.

-Please keep in mind that write cache size affects the time server needs to do a graceful shutdown.
+Please, keep in mind that write cache size affects the time server needs for a graceful shutdown.

-During shutdown the server needs to flush the cache to the disk.
+During the shutdown, the server needs to flush the RAM cache to the disk.
 Shutdown time can be calculated as the total amount of RAM provisioned as write-back cache divided on the performance of the disk array under 100% random 100% 4K write load.

 More information about StarWind cache operational principles is available on this link.